ylzhou/ylzhou.github.io/_pages/about.md

 * Paper accepted at VLDB'2022: "[Data Management in Microservices: State of the Practice, Challenges, and Research Directions](https://static-curis.ku.dk/portal/files/287616817/Data_Management_in_Microservices.pdf)".
 * My PhD student [Rodrigo Laigner](https://rnlaigner.github.io/) has received the [TALENT Doctoral Fellowship](https://talent.ku.dk/) co-funded by a EU Marie Skłodowska-Curie grant.
 Congratulations, Rodrigo!

-## Short Bio
-Yongluan Zhou is a professor in the [Department of Computer Science (DIKU)](http://diku.dk) at the [University of Copenhagen](http://ku.dk), where he leads the [Data Management Systems Lab (DMS Lab)](https://di.ku.dk/english/research/sdps/research-groups/dms/).
-He also heads the MSc in Computer Science at DIKU.
-Prior to his current position, he worked as an Associate Professor at the [University of Southern Denmark (SDU)](http://www.sdu.dk) and as a postdoc at the [Ecole Polytechnique Fédérale de Lausanne (EPFL)](http://epfl.ch).
-He earned his Ph.D. in Computer Science from the [National University of Singapore (NUS)](http://www.nus.edu.sg).
-His research interests span database systems and distributed systems, with his recent focus being on scalable event-driven systems.
-He has authored more than 80 peer-reviewed research articles in international journals and conference proceedings.
-He serves on the EDBT Executive Board and the SSDBM Steering Committee and has chaired various international conferences, including DEBS 2022, SSDBM 2022, and EDBT 2020.
-He has also served on the Program Committees of many other international conferences, including SIGMOD, VLDB, ICDE, EDBT, CIKM, and SSDBM.

 ## Current Projects
 * [Consistent and Efficient Event-Driven Architecture](https://di.ku.dk/english/research/sdps/research-groups/dms/ceeda/)
 * [PAPRiCaS: Programming technology foundations for Accountability, Privacy-by-design & Robustness in Context-aware Systems](https://papricas.org/)

 ## Recent Professional Services

 ### Conference Organization Committee
 * [ICWE 2024](https://icwe2024.webengineering.org/) (Posters & Demo Co-Chair)